List Of Volleyball Drills

 Line up players at the left side of the ten foot line.
 The first player will run up to the net and block, even though there is no one hitting a ball at them.
 They will then rotate back to the ten-foot line, but this time in the middle of the court.
 As the first player runs back to the net to block again, the next player in line on the left side joins in.
 Three players should be blocking at the same time when this drill is in full motion.

-This drill is practice with two blockers, one on either side of the net.
+This drill is practiced with two blockers, one on either side of the net.
 One blocker will go through the blocking motion, and the other player will mirror their movements.
 This helps blockers learn to move with their opponent and practice the proper blocking technique.

 This drill helps blockers practice what to do when there is a ball above the net between two blockers.
 This is called a “50/50” ball, and it is the blocker’s job to push the ball to their opponent’s side of the court.
 In this drill, the coach throws up a ball, and the two blockers must jump up and try to push the ball over the net.
 This allows players to practice jousting tactics to use in games.

 Block on Box

 In this drill, blockers practice their form while standing on boxes at the net.
 The coach will hit a ball at the blocker, and they must use good form to block the ball back over the net.
 By standing on a box, blockers can focus just on their arms and not get tired from repetitively jumping at the net.